 2. Castle of Loarre / Aragon

-One of the top landmarks in the Spanish province of Huesca is the dreamy Castle of Loarre.
-It was built in the 11th century and declared a Spanish National Cultural Heritage Site in 1906.
-The Castle of Loarre is considered one of the best examples of civil and military architecture in the whole of Europe.
-Historians claim that it was built on the ruins of the local Roman city Calagurris fibularia due to the fact that a few ancient Roman and Iberian coins were found in the area.
+One of the top landmarks in the Spanish region of Huesca is the stunning Castle of Loarre, set against the majestic mountain range of the Pyrenees.
+Built in the 11th century and declared a Spanish National Cultural Heritage Site in 1906, the Castle of Loarre is considered one of the finest examples of civil and military architecture in all of Europe.
+Historians believe it was constructed on the ruins of the local Roman city of Calagurris Fibularia, based on the discovery of ancient Roman and Iberian coins in the area.
+The decision to build the castle was linked to the Catholic-Muslim conflict between the Spanish and the Arabs.
+The castle has survived several epochs in remarkably good condition, mainly because the Spanish gradually expanded their territories to the south, rendering its defensive role unnecessary.
+While there isn’t much left inside, I recently revisited it during a road trip across the Aragón region, as the structure itself is absolutely spectacular.
+To plan your visit, you can check out the schedules here.

 3. The Royal Palace of Olite / Navarre